Nautical tourism: Czech Republic

-The Pacific
+Pacific

 Australia has invested $1.5 billion in facilities designed to attract nautical tourists and promote development of nautical tourism as a segment of the tourist trade.
-In 2016/17 saw the industry’s total national economic contribution in Australia grow by 15.4% and contributed A$5.3 billion to the Australian economy.
+In 2016/17 saw the industry's total national economic contribution in Australia grow by 15.4% and contributed A$5.3 billion to the Australian economy.
 Sydney, Brisbane and Melbourne accounted for 65% of the total passenger onshore visit days.

 South America

 A growing worldwide industry segment, nautical tourism has become popular in South America.
 The Brazilian Ministry of Tourism has a website devoted to the subject.
 Puerto Rico has seen its share of growth in nautical tourism as well.
 Not to be outdone, the Chilean Economic Development Agency has launched the Chilean Patagonia Nautical Tourism Program to develop and attract nautical tourists to the Chilean coast.

-The United States
+United States

-Nautical tourism is big business, even in the United States.
-In the Southeast, the Tennessee-Tombigbee Waterway, a meandering river and canal system that traverses Alabama and Mississippi linking the Tennessee River with the Gulf of Mexico, has become a favorite boating trail for nautical tourists who want a diverse route with a scenic view.
+In the Southeastern United States, the Tennessee–Tombigbee Waterway, a meandering river and canal system that traverses Alabama and Mississippi linking the Tennessee River with the Gulf of Mexico, has become a favorite boating trail for nautical tourists who want a diverse route with a scenic view.
 Originally conceived as an alternate shipping route for barges destined for the Midwest, the route proved too awkward for large tows.
 However, boating enthusiasts discovered it as a great way to see Middle-America.
 Stops along the way include Mobile, Alabama, Demopolis, Alabama, and Amory and Columbus in Mississippi.
 Travelling north from the Gulf, boaters can follow the Tennessee River its intersection with the Ohio and travel a circuitous route back to the Gulf by way of New Orleans.

-Likewise, the Intracoastal Waterway system, which stretches from Texas to New Jersey, has long provided nautical tourists with a well-marked channel and an inside passage that allows boaters to travel from southern Texas up the eastern seaboard without having to venture onto the high seas.
+The Intracoastal Waterway system, which stretches from Texas to New Jersey, has long provided nautical tourists with a well-marked channel and an inside passage that allows boaters to travel from southern Texas up the eastern seaboard without having to venture onto the high seas.
 Using this route, boaters can stop at Galveston, Texas, any number of towns in southern Louisiana, including New Orleans.
 Farther west, Apalachicola, Florida provides a glimpse of Florida the way it used to be.